 - the Arctic Ocean to the north

-Canada also borders the United States in the south and in the northwest.
+Canada borders the United States in the south and in the northwest.

-- Summer lasts from around June to September and the weather varies from warm to hot, with daytime temperatures between 20 and 30 degrees Celsius or Centigrade (68 and 86 degrees Fahrenheit) or higher.
+Summer lasts from around June to September and the weather varies from warm to hot.
+Daytime temperatures are between 20 and 30 degrees Celsius or Centigrade (68 and 86 degrees Fahrenheit) or higher.
 In southern Ontario and Quebec, it can often be very humid.

-- Fall and spring are transition seasons, which mean the weather starts getting colder or warmer, and there is a lot of rain.
+Fall and spring are transition seasons.
+This means the weather starts getting colder or warmer, and there is a lot of rain.